Morris

 getStandardDeviationElementaryEffects([...])

-Get the standard deviation of elementary effects.
+Get the standard deviation of the elementary effects.

 hasName()